danifitz/danifitz.github.io/_posts/2018-10-24-hello-new-relic.md

 ![New Relic logo]({{ site.url }}/assets/newrelic/NewRelic-logo-bug.png)

-This week I started a new job working an awesome company called New Relic.
+This week I started a new job working for a company called New Relic.
-I'm really excited by this new role and working for a fast-growing company with an awesome culture.
+I'm really excited by this new role at a fast-growing company with an awesome culture.

 I've joined the Solution Consultant team where I will be working with clients across EMEA to discover, learn and be successful with the New Relic platform.
 In